About Rawsar & My Bio

 It seemed my only option was to go down the custom LCD re-manufacturing route.
 I shopped around sending out emails all around the world to different LCD suppliers but I was getting ridiculously large minimum quantity requirements with silly associated costs.

 I’m told I have a very determined personality coupled with a bit of OCD so I just persevered until I found a supplier that would manufacture lower quantities.
-I spent a fair amount of time measuring the old Heuer displays, as I really had to get it correct.
+I spent a fair amount of time measuring the old Heuer displays, as I really had to get them correct.

 My aim was to re create a LCD display that could be used as a direct drop in replacement for the original watches and for my Rawsar H1 module.
 I later used this feature to repair a Ford Split Lap Unit 77 this which can be seen here.